Intro background

 Expanding Transportation Options

-Improved frequency, route offerings, and quality of local public transportation is expected to increase ridership and reduce the number of cars on the road.
-More access to bicycles and scooters, without having to purchase, maintain, or store them, may increase the likelihood of residents avoiding cars for short trips.
+Improved frequency, route offerings, and quality of local public transportation are expected to increase ridership and reduce the number of cars on the road.
+More access to bicycles and scooters without having to purchase, maintain, or store them may increase the likelihood of residents avoiding cars for short trips.

 Photo of two people standing in front of a white electric vehicle with the Sunnyvale logo on the driver side door.